ceewaigithub/waffles/README.md

 ## Installation

-BEFORE CONTINUING MAKE SURE U HAVE NPM INSTALLED THANKS.
+BEFORE CONTINUING MAKE SURE U CAN NODEJS AND REACT THANKS

 To install this project, follow these steps: